open-mmlab/mmselfsup/docs/en/overview.md

 ## Design of MMSelfSup

-MMSelfSup follows the modular designed architecture as other OpenMMLab projects.
-We illustrate the overall framework is illustrated as below:
+MMSelfSup follows the modular designed architecture as other OpenMMLab projects. the overall framework is illustrated below:

 <div align="center">
   <img src="../../resources/mmselfsup_arch_uml.jpg" width="500"/>